 With a community-rated policy, your premium is based on your location.
 The premium you pay is the same as everyone in the area with the same policy, regardless of age.
 Your premium won’t increase due to age.

-It’s unlikely that your neighbor and you will pay the exact same premiums for a Medicare Supplement plan.
+It’s unlikely that you and your neighbor will pay the exact same premiums for a Medicare Supplement plan.
 This is because there are various personal factors that can impact what you’ll pay for a Medigap policy, including:

 Your age